Matthew Driscoll (basketball): Early career (1993–2003)

-Baylor (2003-2009)
+Baylor (2003–2009)

 In 2003, Driscoll spent seven weeks with Scott Drew at Valparaiso University before Drew accepted a job with the Baylor Bears, and Driscoll followed.
 At Baylor, Driscoll's primary responsibilities included on-court development, scouting, recruiting, and administrative duties.
 In his six years there, Driscoll helped revive the program from tragedy and NCAA sanctions.
 Baylor went from struggling under NCAA sanctions for his first several years, to making the NCAA tournament for the first time in twenty years in 2008.
 In 2009, Baylor lost in the Big 12 Tournament finals to Missouri, and won four games in the NIT before losing to Penn State at Madison Square Garden in the NIT finals.
 After one of the toughest rebuilding projects in college basketball history, Baylor finished with 21 wins in 2007–08 with wins over Notre Dame, South Carolina and Texas A&M, and 24 wins in 2008–09 with wins over defending national champion Kansas, Texas and Georgetown.

-North Florida (2009-2024)
+North Florida (2009–2024)

 In 2009 Driscoll was hired as head coach of the North Florida Ospreys, succeeding Matt Kilcullen.
 He was the team's first coach since the University of North Florida completed its transition into NCAA Division I sports.
 In the 2010–11 he led the Ospreys to their first appearance in the ASUN Conference playoffs, in their second season of tournament eligibility.
 They upset Jacksonville University and East Tennessee State University to advance to the championship game, but were defeated 87–46 by Belmont University.

 During the 2011–12 season, Driscoll coached the team to a school record 16 wins in a season, and first-ever season sweep of cross-town rival Jacksonville University.

 In the 2014–15 season, Driscoll coached the team to a new school record of 23 wins.
 He also guided the school to the first ever ASUN regular season championship and was named Atlantic Sun Coach of the Year.
 The team then won the 2015 ASUN Conference tournament and earned their first ever bid to the NCAA tournament.
 After the season, he agreed to a 4-year contract extension to remain the team's head coach through 2022.

 The Ospreys' success continued in the 2015–16 season, winning the Conference regular season championship again.
 Driscoll and his staff were named Atlantic Sun Coaching Staff of the Year for the second year in a row.

-Kansas State (2025-present)
+Kansas State (2025–2026)

 In May 2025, Driscoll announced that he would be departing UNF in order to become the associate head coach at Kansas State University.
+Driscoll was elevated to interim head coach after Jerome Tang was fired by Kansas State.